nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * plans a wedding for himself/herself
-* has a need to manage a significant number of contacts of who will be involved/in-charge for the wedding
+* is required to manage a significant number of contacts such as those who will be involved/in-charge of the wedding
 * prefers desktop applications over other types
 * can type fast on keyboards
 * prefers typing to mouse interactions